ducciorocchini/Physalia_spatial_data_visualization_live/README.md

 + Colorblindness 👓

-We the following code we attain a nice image.
+With the following code we attain a nice image.

 + The code:
 ``` r